Secure communication even over insecure networks.

 The Problem

-The top reasons for ransomware attacks include:
+The top reasons for ransomware attacks:

 • Poor user practices